SalahudinMalik/nodejs_crawler/README.md

 # Roadmap
 Planned features & enhancements are:

-* Have to save data in google spreadsheet
+* Have to save data in google spreadsheet instead of local file
 * Send auto emails to professors

 ## Built With